 Understanding and accessing behavioral healthcare

-We all experience mental health challenges, such as stress, anxiety, uncertainty, sadness or grief.
-When these responses and moods last for a long time and affect you or your child’s ability to function at home, work, or school, it may be time to seek professional care.
+We all can experience mental health challenges in our lives.
+If natural responses to life events such as, stress, anxiety, uncertainty, sadness or grief become overwhelming and last for a long time, affecting you or your loved one’s ability to live, love, laugh and play, it may be time to seek professional care.

 Behavioral healthcare includes treatment and rehabilitation services for mental health issues and substance use disorders.
 Behavioral health issues can affect how you handle stress, relate to others, and make choices; if you are experiencing a behavioral health issue, you may notice changes in your thinking, behavior or mood.
 Learn more about warning signs and specific behavioral health issues here.